SteelRadiance/artemisDiscordBot/USAGE_GUIDE.md

 - See [PHP timezone list](https://www.php.net/manual/en/timezones.php)

 **Integration**:
-- Used by Event plugin for event scheduling
 - Used by Remind plugin for reminder scheduling
 - Used by `!time` command for time conversion